1. Publication and authorship

 All authors are requested to disclose any actual or potential conflict of interest including any financial, personal or other relationships with other people or organizations within three years of beginning the submitted work that could inappropriately influence, or be perceived to influence, their work.

-Each submitted paper should be accompanied by a Conflict of Interest Disclosure Statement signed and scanned (click here).
+Each submitted paper should be accompanied by a Conflict of Interest Disclosure Statement (its template will be provided by the editor), signed and scanned.

 h) Submission Declaration

 Submission of an article implies that the work described has not been published previously, that it is not under consideration for publication elsewhere and that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out.
 If accepted, it is agreed that it will not be published elsewhere including electronically in the same form, in English or in any other language, without the written consent of the copyright-holder.
-The author has to sign and provide a scanned Submission Declaration –- stating all the above mentioned facts (click here).
+The author has to sign and provide a scanned Submission Declaration (its template will be provided by the editor), stating all the above mentioned facts.

 Also the authors have to state that all data in the article are real and authentic and should provide retractions or corrections of mistakes each time they consider it necessary.